NOAA Head Looking Into Whether The Agency’s Support Of Donald Trump’s Dorian Claims Is An Ethical Violation

 — Donald J. Trump (@realDonaldTrump) September 5, 2019

-Finally, the NOAA weighed in on the matter on September 6, defending Trump’s false claim that the storm would hit Alabama.
+Finally, NOAA weighed in on the matter on September 6, defending Trump’s claim that the storm would hit Alabama.
 Their statement also slammed Birmingham’s division of the NWS for making a statement that spoke about the storm in “absolute terms.”

-The move caused an uproar within the NOAA and NSA as employees were told not to publicly contradict Trump’s statement, as The Inquisitr previously reported.
+The move caused an uproar within NOAA and NWS as employees were told not to publicly contradict Trump’s statement, as The Inquisitr previously reported.

 McLean weighed in on the controversy in an email.